 2. Ergonomic Can Opener

 Opening cans with a regular can opener can be almost impossible for seniors who have limited mobility or who have diminished strength and find it difficult to grip things.
 Try this can opener with a non-slip, ergonomic design and a knob that's easy to turn.

 3. Reaching Stick

-Also called a reacher grabber, a grabber stick or a pick-up tool, a reaching stick is an extendable stick with grabber at the end that allows you to reach things.
-This is perfect seniors who can't reach items on shelves or who can't bend over to pick items up off of the floor, especially those with back or neck issues, arthritis, or who are confined to wheelchair.
+Also called a reacher grabber, a grabber stick, or a pick-up tool, a reaching stick is an extendable stick with a grabber at the end that allows you to reach things.
+This is perfect for seniors who can't reach items on shelves or who can't bend over to pick items up off of the floor, especially those with back or neck issues, arthritis, or who are confined to wheelchairs.

 4. Anti-Fatigue Floor Mat

 5. Magnifying Glass

 Having a magnifying glass on hand in the kitchen can be a lifesaver for a senior.
 We like this one because it is lighted, has an ergonomic handle, and offers sufficient magnification that allows seniors to see comfortably.

 6. Batter Pen